peterlmajors/The_Perfect_Bracket/README.md

 # How To Use

-* (1) Clone repo to your local machine and ensure you have all Python packages in the requirements.txt folder.
+* (1) Clone repo to your local machine and ensure you have all Python packages in requirements.txt.
 * (2) Manually download scripts from this [Kaggle](https://www.kaggle.com/datasets/nishaanamin/march-madness-data) dataset, which are listed in kaggle_download.txt.
 * (3) Run the <b> main.py </b> to populate and clean barttovic data and perform remaining necessary steps.
-* (4) Inspect terminal during runtime to follow progression of the worklow.
+* (4) Inspect terminal during runtime to follow progression of end-to-end workflow.
 * (5) Once complete, open <b> predictions.csv </b> and <b> performance.csv </b> and profit!

-# Top Level Folders
+# Top Level Folders and Files

+<p2> In this repo, logic is replicated between .py and .ipynb files for Kaggle submissions.

 <h2> Python (.py) Workflow </h2>